 For our real dataset we used weather measurements from the state of Washington [1].
 The measures that we used were solar irradiance, wind speed, wind peak, air temperature, dewpoint temperature and relative humidity for the station in the university of Washington, and for the last one year.
 To simulate enhanced interest to specific measures, we assigned a weight value of 3 to the first measure, a weight value of 2 to the next two measures, and a weight value of 1 to the remaining measures.
-The measurements were taken on a per minute basis, and the dataset contained two dimensions, the day and the time of the measurement and a total of 521817 tuples.
+The measurements were taken on a per minute basis8, and the dataset contained two dimensions, the day and the time of the measurement and a total of 521817 tuples.
 We performed 1000 range queries, where each range for the two dimensions was a random number with maximum value 30 and 180, respectively.
 Thus, the maximum selectivity of a query was about 1%.
 From the results of each query, we calculated average values for the stored measures over the queried day and time periods.
 The average values for each query were calculated by using the number of cells that each query accessed.
-All measures were normalized, with a process described in [5], where additional experiments involving different query selectivities and nonnormalized measures are also presented.
-In Figures 8, 9, 10 we present the results for the average weighted sum squared, absolute and relative errors, as the storage bound was varied from 1KB to 10KB.
-The errors for all wavelet methods decreases with the increase of the space bound.
-As it can be seen from the three figures, the GreedyL2 algorithm consistently produced the smallest errors for all error metrics.
-The average weighted sum squared and absolute errors of Random Sampling were 2 and 1 orders of magnitude larger, respectively, than the corresponding errors of GreedyL2, while the average weighted relative errors of Random Sampling were about 3-4 times larger than the errors of GreedyL2.
-Even though the optimization problem of Section 4.1 is directly linked only to the average weighted sum squared metric, the improved storage utilization of GreedyL2 resulted in improvements in the accuracy of the average weighted absolute and relative error metrics as well.